 Who is it for?

-This subject is for people who are interested in the principles behind how the physical world operates and technologies that came from it.
-Units 1 and 2 can be done on their own, or with Unit 3 and 4 which is intended for students interested in pursuing courses such as engineering, science, information technology and architecture at university.
+Units 1 and 2 can be done on their own, or with Units 3 and 4, which are intended for students interested in pursuing Science, Technology, Engineering and/or Mathematics (STEM) courses at University.

 What do you do?